Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 2. Hotel Dom Henrique | mid-range hotel

 The Hotel Dom Henrique is large, and the restaurant is on the top floor, where you have a wonderful view of the city.
-Although it is a bit far from the Douro River, the location is great, with residential buildings and some stores in the vicinity.
+Although it is a bit far from the Douro River, the location is great, with residential buildings and some stores nearby.

 👉 Check out rates and availability on Booking.com | Hotels.com | Expedia